Human Milk Banking and Milk Sharing

 The benefits of donor human milk include, but are not limited to: optimal nutrition, easy digestibility, and immunologic protection.

 Risks of unregulated donor human milk can include transmission of bacteria or viruses.
 These have been found in milk expressed by women who are showing no signs of illness.
-Prescription and non-prescription drugs and environmental contaminants can be present in breastmilk.
+Prescription and non-prescription drugs and environmental contaminants can be present in human milk.
 There is potential for unhygienic handling and improper storage of unprocessed donated milk.
 In a study of donor human milk purchased from ads found on the internet, some samples were found to have been extended with cow’s milk to increase the volume.

 If you are interested in donating or acquiring human milk informally, Eats on Feets and Human Milk for Human Babies are organizations that provides valuable information for how to do this safely.
 Through area networks, people looking for milk or looking to offer milk can get connected.
 It is important that you be well informed before entering into a milk sharing relationship.